GNOME 2.30 Release Notes

 4.2.
 Other Accessibility Updates

 A significant amount of work has gone into GNOME Accessibility to remove Bonobo.
-The D-Bus implementation of AT-SPI has been made to work side by side with the CORBA implementation.
+The D-Bus implementation of AT-SPI has made to work side by side with the CORBA implementation.
 GNOME 2.30 is the last official release that will support the CORBA implementation with D-Bus replacing CORBA in GNOME 3.0.

 If you are passionate about making GNOME accessible for all users, now is a great time to join the Accessibility team.
 Help make GNOME better for users with disabilities and join the GNOME Accessibility mailing list to learn more.

 The following changes are important for developers using the GNOME 2.30 developer platform.
 If you're not interested in changes for developers, you can skip forward to Bölüm 6 ― Yerelleştirme.

 As well as the GNOME Desktop, GNOME 2.30 is the latest release of the GNOME Developer Platform, a set of API- and ABI-stable libraries available under the GNU LGPL which can be used for the development of cross-platform applications.